 Nagarjuna then went to the eastern region of Patavesha, where he built many temples, and did likewise in the country of Radha.
 There was a particular rock that resembled a bell that he hoped to change to gold, but the gods prevented him from doing so.
 After that he went to the northern continent of Ominous Sound.
 On the way there, in the city of Salama, he met a young boy named Jitaka, and, from the lines on the boy's palm, [Nagarjuna] foretold that he would become a king.
 Having arrived at Ominous Sound, [Nagarjuna] hung his clothes on a tree and washed himself.
 While he did so, [the people of that continent] carried away his clothes.
 "Those are mine," he protested.
 They said, "He has an ‘I,' a self!" and stared at him.
 Then, after he had fulfilled his purposes there, he left.
 Meanwhile, the boy he had met had become a king and offered Nagarjuna many precious gems.
 In return, Nagarjuna gave him the precious teaching The Jewel Garland.

 This master served as teacher to the monastic community, built numerous stupas and monasteries, encircled Vajra Seat with a stone lattice fence, and constructed the setting of the glorious Dhanya-kataka Stupa.
-His treatises in the field of Buddhist inner knowledge include texts that emphasize the view, presenting the middle way beyond extremes from the perspective of the scriptures-A Collection of Praises-and those that present it from the perspective of reasoning-A Collection on Reasoning.
+His treatises in the field of Buddhist inner knowledge include texts that emphasize the view, presenting the middle way beyond extremes from the perspective of the scriptures - A Collection of Praises, and those that present it from the perspective of reasoning - A Collection on Reasoning.
 Among his treatises that emphasize conduct, The Compendium of the Discourses presents it from the perspective of scripture; Training of the Mind in the Great Way, the perspective of reasoning; and Wish-Fulfilling Counsel on Dreams, which causes the awakening of affinity [with the conduct] of pious attendants.
-A Letter from a Friend emphasizes conduct for those whose support is [the vows of a] householder; The Awakened Assembly, the conduct of renunciants.
+A Letter to a Friend emphasizes conduct for those whose support is [the vows of a] householder; The Awakened Assembly, the conduct of renunciations.

 Among his treatises concerned with [secret] mantra, A Compendium of Tantras provides a brief exposition of [tantra's] view and conduct.
 Awakened Mind: A Commentary establishes the view.
 To present the phase of creation, he wrote Matrix of Mystery: Meditation Technique, a concise version of this, Matrix of Mystery: Blended with the Discourses, and Matrix of Mystery: Twenty-Part Sacred Circle Ritual.
 The Five Stages teaches the phase of completion.